ShreyanshMisra/Wordle-Analysis/README.md

 Logic rules
-- remove from list if word has grey letter
+- remove word from list if word has `grey letter`
-- remove from list if word goes not have green letter in correct place
+- remove from list if word does not have `green letter` in the correct position
-- remove from list if word does not have yellow letter
+- remove from list if word does not have `yellow letter` in any position
-- remove from list if word has yellow letter in same place
+- remove from list if word has `yellow letter` in the same position

 ## Files